simoncourtecuisse/Mediscreen/README.md

 ____________________

 # Mediscreen Application
-> -- _Mediscreen is a Spring Boot application.
-This is a medical management application_ --
+> -- _Mediscreen is a Spring Boot application that is specialized in detecting risk factors for disease._ --

 ## Architecture

-The architecture Overview of TourGuide:
+The architecture Overview of Mediscreen:

 ![Screenshot](Architecture.png)